blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 (2) For another tutorial example, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio/tutorial-part1-credit-risk
 (3) To learn more about preprocessing data in Azure ML studio, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio-module-reference/preprocess-text?redirectedfrom=MSDN
 (4) To learn more about the hashing function, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio-module-reference/feature-hashing?redirectedfrom=MSDN
+(5) To learn more about how to split data in Azure ML, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio-module-reference/split-data?redirectedfrom=MSDN
+(6) To learn more about training models, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio-module-reference/train-model?redirectedfrom=MSDN